Mansipakhale10/OfficeDocs-MicrosoftSearch/MicrosoftSearch/enterprise-web-connector.md

 ## Prerequisites
 - You must be the **search admin** for your organization's Microsoft 365 tenant.
 - **Website URLs**: To connect to your website content, you need the URL to the website.
 You can index multiple websites (up to 50) in a single connection.
 - **Service Account (optional)**: A service account is only needed when your websites require authentication.
 Public websites don't require authentication and can be crawled directly.
-For websites requiring authentication, it's advised to have a dedicated account to authenticate and crawl the content.
+For websites requiring authentication, it is advisable to have a dedicated account to authenticate and crawl the content.

 ## Get Started